 For a child to enjoy reading, they need to be able to access texts at their level.
-All of our reading practice books in EYFS and Key Stage One match the pupils' phonic knowledge, ensuring all words can be decoded.
-In EYFS and Year 1, all pupils are involved in group reading sessions with their reading practice books, three times a week.
-For our early readers in EYFS and Year 1, these reading practice books are also sent home at the end of each week for our pupils to re-read again at home.
+All individual and group reading books in EYFS and Key Stage One match the pupils' phonic knowledge, ensuring all words can be decoded.
+In EYFS and Year 1, all pupils are involved in group reading sessions three times a week.
 When the pupils enter Year 2, group reading sessions are reduced to once a week; however, whole class reading lessons occur four times a week.
 Alongside this, all pupils have their own individual reading book.
+For our early readers in EYFS and Key Stage One, this is matched with the pupil's phonics knowledge and the book taken home every evening.
 Once pupils are reading fluently in Year 2, pupils select an individual reading book from the Year 2 Class Library scheme.